whyhow-ai/rule-based-retrieval/README.md

 This project is licensed under the MIT License.

 ### Support
 WhyHow.AI is building tools to help developers bring more determinism and control to their RAG pipelines using graph structures.
-If you're thinking about, in the process of, or have already incorporated knowledge graphs in RAG, we’d love to chat at team@whyhow.ai, or follow our newsletter at WhyHow.AI.
-Join our discussions about rules, determinism and knowledge graphs in RAG on our newly-created Discord.
+If you're thinking about, in the process of, or have already incorporated knowledge graphs in RAG, we’d love to chat at team@whyhow.ai, or follow our newsletter at [WhyHow.AI](https://www.whyhow.ai/).
+Join our discussions about rules, determinism and knowledge graphs in RAG on our newly-created [Discord](https://discord.com/invite/9bWqrsxgHr).

-Check out the code on our github, and install the package using pip.